siva-tanikonda/competitive-programming/README.md

 # Competitive-Programming
-Siva Tanikonda's competitive programming Git repository
+This is my competitive programming Git repository that contains all of my algorithm implementations, and past solutions to problems in USACO competitions and the USACO training portal.